Exploring the non-stationarity of coastal sea level probability distributions: Time series in the GFDL-CM4 Mediterranean sea

 \subsubsection{Acknowledgments}

-F.F. acknowledges discussions on the topic with Elizabeth Yankovsky, Aaron Match and Simone Contu.
+F.F. acknowledges discussions on the topic with Elizabeth Yankovsky, Aaron Match and Simone Contu and Ryan Sh\`iji\'e D\`u.
 F.F. acknowledges a correspondence with Blaise Melly with helpful suggestions on fast algorithms for the quantile regression step.
 We also thank John Krasting and Jan-Erik Tesdal for useful comments on an early draft.
 Additionally, this work was supported through the NYU IT High Performance Computing resources, services, and staff expertise.